A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Fried fish stuffed with cabbage

-Fish "Pie"
+Fish "pie"

 Pomeranian zrazy

-Body fried fish
+Tender fried fish

 Fish fried in dough

-spicy fish
+Spicy fish

 Fish in pork fat

-Fish in South Russian
+Fish in South Russian style

 Severodvinsk cutlets

-Technology of preparation of the most interesting dishes:
+Technology for preparing the most interesting dishes:

 “Suzdal-style fish with buckwheat porridge”